Home » Course or Meal » Desserts » Zuppa Inglese, a Lighter Version of an Italian Classic for Feast of the Seven Fishes

 Instructions

-1. Whip the cream until stiff and fold half into the cooled custard.
-Put the Nutella/Nocciolata into the other half and fold until evenly blended.
+• Put the chocolate hazelnut spread into the other half and fold until evenly blended.

-3. Continue dipping biscuits in the marsala (adding more marsala to the dish as needed), but place the biscuits in the opposite direction (cutting the biscuits to fill out the layer, after they’ve been dipped).
-As I said in the photo above, the dessert never looks perfect, so don’t worry if it doesn’t look precise.
+• Continue dipping biscuits in the Marsala (adding more wine to the dish as needed), but place the biscuits in the opposite direction (cutting the biscuits to fill out the layer, after they've been dipped).

-4. Next, spread a layer of the Nutella whipped cream, and repeat the process two more times.
+• Next, spread a layer of the chocolate whipped cream, and repeat the process two more times, using half of the cream for each layer.

 Notes

-Use another liqueur if you can't find sweet Marsala
+• Use a liqueur or spirit, like rum, if you can't find sweet Marsala.

 Pin this image for later!